tahardi/bearclave/README.md

 applications, including:

 - **Introduction to TEEs**: A high-level overview of TEEs and popular
-  implementations such as AWS Nitro, AMD SEV-SNP, and Intel TDX.
+  platforms such as AWS Nitro, AMD SEV-SNP, and Intel TDX.
-- **Cloud Integration Guides**: Detailed instructions for configuring the required
+- **Cloud Integration Guides**: Detailed instructions for configuring the cloud
-  cloud resources on AWS and GCP.
+  resources needed to build and deploy TEE applications on AWS and GCP.
-- **Practical Code Examples**: Implementations for performing basic TEE operations
+- **Practical Code Examples**: Demonstrations of how to compile, deploy, and interact with real-world applications on different TEE platforms.
-  like remote attestation.
-- **Deployment Simplified**: Code for compiling and deploying applications to cloud-
-  based TEEs.
+- **Platform-Agnostic Code**: Bearclave provides a framework for developing applications across various TEE platforms.
+By abstracting away platform-specific details, you can more easily write portable applications without worrying about the idiosyncrasies of the underlying TEE implementation.

 Additionally, Bearclave includes a **"No TEE" development mode**, allowing you to
 develop and test your application without a TEE instance.
 This reduces costs